vorlie/YoutubeDL/README.md

 # IMPORTANT!!
 If your antivirus is gonna complain about the .exe, you can ignore it!
 It's false positive I tried everything I could to make it not complain!

 It's not signed because I am not spending hundreds of money on this.

+And since it was compiled using Pyinstaller, I can't do anything about it.

 If you are skeptical, read the code..

 - 3/69 [VirusTotal result](https://www.virustotal.com/gui/file/eeef3947f76085d1c60719c66c7bfa084711f7e9159c613231ae6722c673054b/detection)

 # Requirements